Student Loan Debt by State – A Complete Rundown

 The below table shows the percentage of graduates with student debt in all states, along with percentage changes from 2018 and their ranking in ascending order.

 Average Student Loan Debt – Blue vs. Red States

 All these figures are surprising because red states are among the most federally dependent US states.
 So, one would expect those destinations to struggle with student debt more, as well.
 When we focus on the total debt, however, things differ.
 Here, there’s an equal number of red and blue states among the best 10 destinations.
-Among the worst states, six out of 10 are Republican.
+Among the worst states, four out of 10 are Republican.

 College debt remains a serious issue for American students and graduates.
 Not every state, however, struggles with student loan balances the same.
 The student loan debt by state, in fact, drastically varies.
 Wyoming graduates owe a total of $1.7 billion, while Californians carry over $141 billion in student loan debt total balances.
 The highest student loan debt per borrower of over $60,666 was recorded in the District of Columbia.
 Finally, Maine is the state where 90% of graduates have college debt.